tendermint/atom_one/README.md

 inflation, but cannot include any other modifications to the Cosmos Hub or its Constitution, nor the adoption of any new Treasury DAOs.

-### Rule 15.
-The Tax System
+### Article 3.E.
+The Common Pool

-Tax proceeds shall apply to transaction fees and inflationary ATOMs, and shall be sent to the Community Pool.
+The Common Pool tax proceeds shall apply to transaction fees and inflationary ATOMs, and shall be sent to the Community Pool.

-The tax rate shall initially be 2%, but can be increased up to 50% by two thirds supermajority of the Cosmos Hub governance.
+The Common Pool Tax rate shall initially be 2%, but can be increased up to 50% by two thirds supermajority of the Cosmos Hub governance.

 ## Part 4 Final Dispositions

-## Rule 17.
+## Article 4.A.
 Updates to the Cosmos Hub

 New updates to the Cosmos Hub should be broken down into independent components and discussed/proposed separately with adequate time between, regardless of any omnibus whitepaper.

-## Rule 18.
+## Article 4.B.
 The Implementation

 The Cosmos Hub shall not have any VM functionality, but shall be plainly implemented in a single garbage collected language as reference (namely Go);